Fall 2023 Schedule Summary

 Winter Hours

-The park's visitor centers at Fredericksburg and Chancellorsville will likely be open daily, but may have reduced hours.
-Expect Ellwood Manor and the Jackson Death Site to be closed for the season.
-Chatham Manor may be open on select days, but may not be open regularly, and may have reduced hours.
-The Wilderness and Spotsylvania Exhibit Shelters are not staffed in the winter.
-Rangers at both visitor centers are well versed in matters relating to the Wilderness and Spotsylvania Battlefields, so do not hesitate to inquire about these battles at either the Fredericksburg or Chancellorsville Visitor Centers.
+The park's visitor centers at Fredericksburg and Chancellorsville may have some weekday closures and may have reduced hours.
+Expect Ellwood and the Jackson Death Site to be closed for the season.
+Chatham may be open on select days, but may not be open regularly, and may have reduced hours.
+The Spotsylvania Exhibit Shelter is not staffed in the winter.
+Rangers at both visitor centers are well versed in matters relating to the Wilderness and Spotsylvania Battlefields, so feel free to inquire about these battles at either the Fredericksburg or Chancellorsville Visitor Centers.

 Ranger Programs

-We typically do not offer Ranger programs in the winter.
+We typically do not offer ranger programs in the winter.
 We will occasionally offer short talks and battle overviews if staffing allows.
-Feel free to ask at a visitor center if the Ranger is able to give a short talk.
+Ask at a visitor center if the ranger is able to give a short talk!

 Special Events